mgd-fchs/compiler-construction/readme.txt

     - Copy propagation: str, int, bool

 - Limitations:
-    - Not implemented for ternary operator
+    - Not implemented for ternary operator.
     - Not implemented for bonus data types (float, char) as these were not handled in Assignment 2.
+    - Type coercion is not supported.

 - Test cases:
     - Test cases are located in the main test input folder for this assignment: